emmanuelmartinezs/PyBer_Analysis/README.md

 ## Deliverable 3: A written report for the PyBer Analysis
 ### The analysis should contain the following::

-1. **Overview of the analysis:** Explain the purpose of the new analysis.
+1. **Overview of the analysis:**
+***Explain the purpose of the new analysis.***

+> The purpose of this written report for Data Analyst at PyBer is to create a complete summary of the Ride-Sharing data by city type.
+Including a quick summary of line, bar, scatter, bubble, pie, and box-and-whisker plots using Matplotlib libraries.
+And determine mean, median, and mode using Pandas, NumPy, and SciPy statistics.
+Our Final Analysis include multiple-line graphs of total weekly fares for each city type.

+2. **Results:**
-2. **Results:** Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+***Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.***

+>

+3. **Summary:**
-3. **Summary:** Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+***Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.***

+>